marcusrossel/marcusrossel.github.io/_posts/2020-01-29-swift-composition.md

 <br/>

-A full code listing for this post can be found [here](https://github.com/marcusrossel/marcusrossel.github.io/tree/master/assets/beat-detector/code/Part1).
+A code listing of a compiling state for this post can be found [here](https://github.com/marcusrossel/marcusrossel.github.io/tree/master/assets/swift-composition/code/composition.swift).